tractr/traxion/README.md

 generate a dbml schema matching the modelisation entered in the hapify GUI.
 It is available at `libs/generated/models.dbml`.
 You can use `https://dbdiagram.io/home` to visualize the generated dbml!

+## Updating the database schema

+In order to initialize the database schema (either on first installation or after running code generation) you must run the next command:
+`npm run prisma:db:push`